europace/kex-market-engine-api/README.md

 A complete offer without document(s) is expected.
 The feasibility status is `NICHT_MACHBAR`.
 Completeness messages, that point out the missing data, must be available.

+If conditions of an offer are not available due to missing/incomplete response of the backend-system, the field `kredit` could be left empty (`null`).
+The offer will be automatically marked as `NICHT_MACHBAR`.

 ##### Handling shortfall in the Haushaltsrechnung

 If the application is not feasible due to a shortfall in the Haushaltsrechnung, ideally the duration will be extended.
 If this is not possible, a downselling of the loan amount can take place.